Hystabec/DaedalusEngine/README.md

 # DaedalusEngine
-presonal game engine project
+Daedalus Engine is a personal Game engine project that i'm developing using tutorials and guides to improve my C++ skills as well as to help improve my knowledge of game engine and architecting large software systems.

-Planned to have both 2D and 3D rendering capabilities as well as at least two different rendering APIs (openGL and Vulkan?)
+Planned to have both 2D and 3D rendering capabilities using at least two different rendering APIs (openGL and Vulkan?) as well as an Editor application.

-Using The Cherno - "Game Engine" series for reference when developing the API and structure of the engine Additional Libraries: Premake, GLFW, GLEW, stb, spdlog, Dear ImGui
+Using The Cherno's - "Game Engine" series (on youtube) for reference when developing the API and structure of the engine.

+Additional Libraries: Premake, GLFW, GLEW, stb, spdlog, Dear ImGui